-The Board has established written procedures (such as the M&A of Association of the Company and other documents) determining which issues require a decision of the full Board and which issues can be delegated to Board Committees or the Management.
+The Board has established written procedures (such as the Constitution of the Company and other documents) determining which issues require a decision of the full Board and which issues can be delegated to Board Committees or the Management.

-The Company has in place its Whistleblower Policy and Procedures (“WPP”) and CCE to allow the stakeholders of Dufu to report concerns about alleged unethical behaviour, actual or suspected fraud within the Group, or improper business conduct affecting the Group and about business improvement opportunities.
+The Company has in place its Whistleblower Policy and Procedures (“WPP”), Anti-Bribery and Corruption Policy, Charity and Sponsorship Policy and CCE to allow the stakeholders of Dufu to report concerns about alleged unethical behaviour, actual or suspected fraud within the Group, or improper business conduct affecting the Group and about business improvement opportunities.

 The Board oversees, reviews and monitors the operation, adequacy and effectiveness of the Group’s system of internal controls.